-☐ Spread spectrum is currently the most widely used transmission technique for wireless LANs. $\hfill\square$ It was initially developed by the military to avoid jamming. $\ \square$ This is done by spreading the signal over a range of frequencies that consist of the industrial, scientific and medical bands of the electromagnetic spectrum.
+- □ Spread spectrum is currently the most widely used transmission technique for wireless LANs. - It was initially developed by the military to avoid jamming. - □ This is done by spreading the signal over a range of frequencies that consist of the industrial, scientific and medical bands of the electromagnetic spectrum.

-spectrum.

-of spread spectrum is called direct sequence spread spectrum.

-ping radios currently use less power than direct sequence radios and
+generally cost less. dios currently use less power than direct sequence radios and

-generally cost les SS.

-While direct sequ uence data rate of 8
+While direct sequence of ata rate of 8

 0 .

 UNIT - 7TCP/IP

 UNIT-7: TCP/IP

-7.1 TCP/IP PROT

-INCAL SIDILE
+OIIII 7.
+ICI7II

-ine internet protocol suit is the conceptual model and set of communications protocols used in the internet and similar computer networks.
-It is known as TCP/IP because the foundational protocols in the suite are the Transmission Control Protocol (TCP) and the Internet Protocol (IP). ☐ The Internet Protocol suite provides end to end data communication specifying how data should be packetized, addressed, transmitted, routed and received.
-This functionality is organized into four abstraction layers. □From lowest to highest, the layers are the link layer, containing communication methods for data that remains within a single network segment, $\ ^{\square}$ the internet layer, providing inter networking between independent networks, the transport layer, handling host to host communication and $\hfill\Box$ the application layer, providing process to process data exchange for application.
-7.2 BASIC PROTOCOL FUNCTIONS IN TCP/IP The protocol functions are grouped into the following categories:
+The internet protocorsuit is the conceptual model and set of communications protocols used in the internet and similar computer networks.
+It is known as TCP/IP because the foundational protocols in the suite are the Transmission Control Protocol (TCP) and the Internet Protocol (IP). ☐ The Internet Protocol suite provides end to end data communication specifying how data should be packetized, addressed, transmitted, routed and received. ${\square}\mbox{\sc This}$ functionality is organized into four abstraction layers. □From lowest to highest, the layers are the link layer, containing communication methods for data that remains within a single network segment, the internet layer, providing inter networking between independent networks, the transport layer, handling host to host communication and the application layer, providing process to process data exchange for application.
+7.2 BASIC PROTOCOL FUNCTIONS IN TCP/IP The protocol functions are grouped into the following categories: • Encapsulation Fragmentation and reassembly Connection control Ordered delivery

-- Encapsulation

-- Fragmentation and reassembly
+• Flow control

-- Connection control
+- Error control

+- Addressing

-- Ordered delivery
+- Multiplexing

-- Flow control
+- Transmission services

+Encapsulation-

-Error control Addressing Multiplexing Transmission services Encapsulation-☐ For virtually all protocols, data are transferred in blocks, called Protocol Data Units (PDU).
-Each PDU contains not only data but also control information.
+- □ For virtually all protocols, data are transferred in blocks, called Protocol Data Units (PDU). - □ Each PDU contains not only data but also control information.
 The control information falls into three categories: Address, Error detecting code, protocol control.

 The addition of control information to data is referred to as encapsulation.

-Fragmentation and Reassembly A protocol is concerned with exchanging data between two entities. ☐ Protocol may need to divide a block received from a higher layer into multiple blocks of some smaller bounded size.
+Fragmentation and Reassembly

+- □ A protocol is concerned with exchanging data between two entities. - Protocol may need to divide a block received from a higher layer into multiple blocks of some smaller bounded size.
 This process is called fragmentation.

 The counterpart of fragmentation is reassembly.
 Eventually, the segmented data must be reassembled into messages appropriate to the application level.
+If PDUs arrive out of order, the task is complicated

+Connection Control
-If PDUs arrive out of order, the task is complicated Connection Control An entity may transmit data to another entity in such a way that each PDU is treated independently of all prior PDUs.
-This is known as connectionless data transfer, an example is the use of the datagram.

-☐ Connection-oriented data transfer is preferred (even required) if stations anticipate a lengthy exchange of data.
+- □ An entity may transmit data to another entity in such a way that each PDU is treated independently of all prior PDUs.
+This is known as connectionless data transfer, an example is the use of the datagram. - □ Connection-oriented data transfer is preferred (even required) if stations anticipate a lengthy exchange of data.